Deaf-Blind Child Count

 November 14, 2015

-To include a child in the count, they must be identified as a child who is deaf-blind.
+To include a child in the count, they must be identified as a deaf-blind child.
 The IDEA 2004 definition states:

-Deaf-blindness refers to a combination of hearing and vision loss but most persons who are identified as deaf-blind are not totally blind or totally deaf, but have a range of vision and hearing.
+Deaf-blindness refers to a combination of hearing and vision loss but most persons who are identified as deaf-blind are not totally blind or deaf but have a range of vision and hearing.

 Information Requested in Child Count